-But then you also need to factor in the cost of the outer packaging for each order.
+But then you also have to factor in the cost of the outer packaging for each order.
 And it’ll differ for different size orders.

 You’ll need different size boxes for different size orders.
-They’ll need to be stored in your warehouse ready for when orders comes in.
+They’ll have to be stored in your warehouse ready for when orders come in.

-You’ll need to think about other packaging materials too.
+You’ll have to think about other packaging materials too.
 Cushioning material if your product is fragile.
 Temperature controlling materials if your product needs to stay cool.
 Or warm.

 Plus, there’s also the cost in printing and attaching address labels and other paperwork to the order.